Law and Gospel: Book of Concord

 The primary concern was to maintain that the Law should continue to be used by Christians after they had been regenerated by the Holy Spirit through the Gospel to counter the doctrine of Johannes Agricola, who taught that the Law was no longer needed by regenerate Christians."
 Confessional Lutheranism teaches that the Law cannot be used to deny the Gospel, neither can the Gospel be used to deny God's Law.
+With regard to the third use of the law, the Lutheran priest Dietrich Bonhoeffer said that it functions "as God's merciful help in the performance of the works which are commanded."

 The three uses of the Law are: